nordic-institute/X-Road/doc/security_server_sidecar_user_guide.md

 docker run -v (custom-volume-name):/etc/xroad
 ```

-Once the Docker container is running we can see the volume information and where it is stored in our local machine by running the following command:
+Once the Docker container is running, you can see the volume information and where it is stored in your local machine by running the following command:

 ```bash
 docker volume inspect (custom-volume-name)